InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 	docker push my-app:$(VERSION)
 ```

-Now when someone runs `make deploy`, make automatically ensures that `test`, `build`, and `push` run first, in the correct order.
+Now when someone runs `make deploy`, Make automatically ensures that `test`, `build`, and `push` run first, in the correct order.
 If any step fails, the entire process stops.
 This creates a **reliable, repeatable deployment pipeline** that's self-documenting.

 ### Multiple Prerequisites and Parallel Execution